liamedeiros/ehtplot/doc/COLORMAP.md

 so that the lightness of the color in an image is a fair representation of its scale values.
-While visual perception is a complex science, the CIELAB lightness L\* should serve us as a good approximation for generating perceptually uniform colormaps.
+While visual perception is a complex science, the Lab lightness L\* should serve us as a good approximation for generating perceptually uniform colormaps.
 In fact, linearity in L\* is used as the working definition of Perceptually Uniform Sequential colormaps by